-Avenatti tripped up by Nike extortion claims, other charges
+Avenatti hit with Nike extortion claims, other charges

 Avenatti, 48, was ordered released on $300,000 bond after a brief court appearance Monday evening in New York.
 He did not enter a plea.
 Emerging from the courthouse, he said he expected to be cleared of the charges.

-“For the entirety of my career I have fought against the powerful.
+“For the entirety of my career, I have fought against the powerful.
 Powerful people and powerful corporations.
 I will never stop fighting that good fight,” he said.
 “I am highly confident that when all the evidence is laid bare in connection with these cases, when it is all known, when due process occurs, that I will be fully exonerated and justice will be done.”

 Avenatti’s fame from the Daniels case made him a leading figure in the anti-Trump movement, with relentless cable news appearances, a hard-punching style and a knack for obtaining information about others’ wrongdoing.